MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/migration-guide.md

 > [!IMPORTANT]
 > With the availability of Bing Ads API version 13, version 12 is deprecated and will sunset by October 31, 2019.

 The sections below describe changes from version 12 to version 13 of the [Ad Insight](../ad-insight-service/ad-insight-service-reference.md), [Bulk](../bulk-service/bulk-service-reference.md), [Campaign Management](../campaign-management-service/campaign-management-service-reference.md), [Customer Billing](../customer-billing-service/customer-billing-service-reference.md), [Customer Management](../customer-management-service/customer-management-service-reference.md), and [Reporting](../reporting-service/reporting-service-reference.md) services.
-Some [authentication](#authentication) updates are required for all services.

 ## <a name="adinsight"></a>Ad Insight